mahak-dev/mahak-dev/README.md

 # Hello, folks! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-👋 Hi, I’m student pursuing a Master of Technology Degree in Information Technology in Engineering at International Institute Of Professional Studies Devi Ahilya Vishwa Vidhayala Indore.
+ I’m student pursuing a Master of Technology Degree in Information Technology in Engineering at International Institute Of Professional Studies Devi Ahilya Vishwa Vidhayala Indore.
 I Have a passion for Web Designing and Software Development with a keen intrest in new Technologies.